-- The primary front door/entry should be located on the front façade facing the street.
+- Garages should not be located along the primary façade of the structure but instead should be recessed behind the front of the primary structure or located in the rear. - The primary front door/entry should be located on the front façade facing the street.
 If a duplex exists at a corner lot, the primary entry can face either street. - Duplexes can provide a maximum of two driveways off the primary street, totaling no more than 24' wide. - Each dwelling unit should provide a minimum of one dedicated off-street parking space.

-one unit on the ground floor and one unit above.
+Duplexes can be designed to be side-by side or vertically stacked, with one unit on the ground floor and one unit above.